East Sussex SEND Strategy

-ISEND Services worked with children on the Children’s Disability Council and identified 5 overarching priority themes for SEND development in East Sussex:
+ISEND Services worked with stakeholders and the Children’s Disability Council to identify 5 overarching priority themes for SEND development in East Sussex:

-These themes already provide the framework for collaborative working on SEND in East Sussex, which the SSG agreed to use for key headings within the strategy.
-The results from the 2021 Joint Strategic Needs Assessment (JSNA) recommendations and Ofsted feedback will also be used to identify priority areas of work under each theme.
-Working groups have already been established to carry out the plans needed to develop services and processes:
+These themes provide the framework for collaborative working for SEND in East Sussex.
+The recommendations from the Joint Strategic Needs Assessment (JSNA) recommendations and Ofsted feedback have also been used to identify priority areas of work under each theme.
+Working groups have already been set up to carry out the plans needed to develop services and processes.

-ISEND have worked with ESPCF and SLES to host engagement events to talk to parent carers and school leaders about the SEND priorities to include in the new strategy.
+ISEND worked with ESPCF and SLES to host engagement events to talk to parent carers and school leaders about the SEND priorities to include in the Strategy.

 Parent carer events

 In February, March and June 2022, ESPCF hosted engagement events with parents and carers.
 The events: